brianpatman/conference-notes/accessibility_notes.md

 People with screen readers will also use hadings to navigate through pages if focusable elements aren't there.

 Author Adds a tabindex=-1 on the H1 - She says this is to make the element interactive when tabbing
-> This is just plain wrong; it should be tabindex=0 if she wants it to be interactive
+> ~~This is just plain wrong; it should be tabindex=0 if she wants it to be interactive~~
+> Welp, I was wrong.
+Apparently this gives the H1 the ability to be focused by JavaScript, but keeps it out of the flow of keyboard accessible elements.

 Author adds a form, even though there is not going to be any "submit" action associated with it.
 It makes way more accessible semantically if you use the form element by default and then put your input and labels inside that element.